The Teacher-to-Ranger-to-Teacher program

 POTENTIAL PARK EXPERIENCES

 Teacher-Ranger-Teacher assignments and projects depend upon the individual selected and current park projects.
-Training in Manhattan Project history and the National Park Service mission will be provided.
 Duties may include preparing and presenting public programs; assisting with field research; evaluating school programs, teacher workshops, and curriculum materials; or providing community outreach programs.
+Specific projects for each year and location are listed on the application.